jkf60/clinical_informatics/README.md

 Compile and maintain patients' medical records to document condition and treatment and to provide data for research or cost control and care improvement efforts.

 Pre-requisites
 A working knowledge of R, Python and SQL.
-All HIDS students are highly encouraged to complete the self-directed bootcamp to ensure they are at an intermediate level in R, Python and SQL.